-- alignments research and sequence comparison studies,
+- alignment research and sequence comparison studies,

 - development of methods related to the assembly of sequences and genomes,

-- genes and genomes annotation,
+- genes and genome annotation,

 - analysis of point mutations (especially in the human genome) and genetic diseases related to them.